-Part Nine - Miscellaneous
+Part Eight - Miscellaneous

-42 Applications
+36 Applications

-- 42.1 Any application for Council approval under this Bylaw must be in writing, provide all the information as requested by Council, and be accompanied by the applicable fee as prescribed in Council's current Schedule of Fees and Charges. - 42.2 The Council may grant an application for approval at its discretion and impose any terms and conditions it considers appropriate when having regard to the purpose and terms of this Bylaw.
-The approval must be provided in Writing.
+- 36.1 Any application for Council approval under this Bylaw must be in writing, provide all the information as requested by Council, and be accompanied by the applicable fee as prescribed in Council's current Schedule of Fees and Charges. - 36.2 The Council may grant an application for approval at its discretion and impose any terms and conditions it considers appropriate when having regard to the purpose and terms of this Bylaw.
+The approval must be provided in writing.

-43 Fees and Charges
+37 Fees and Charges

-- 43.1 The Council may from time to time, by resolution, set fees and charges payable by Customers, Owners or Occupiers of Premises, or Permit Holders for any one or more of the following: - (a) administering this Bylaw; - (b) processing Permit applications, as well as administering and monitoring Permits under this Bylaw; - (c) inspection of properties to check for compliance with this Bylaw; and - (d) maintaining inlets and debris arresters to allow the free passage of Stormwater. - 43.2 Any fees and charges set under clause 43.1 are to be recorded in the Council's current Schedule of Fees and Charges. - 43.3 Customers, Owners or Occupiers of Premises, and Permit Holders must pay any applicable fees and charges set under clause 43.1
+- 37.1 The Council may from time to time, by resolution, set fees and charges payable by Customers, Owners or Occupiers of Premises, or Permit Holders for any one or more of the following: - (a) administering this Bylaw; - (b) processing Permit applications, as well as administering and monitoring Permits under this Bylaw; - (c) inspection of properties to check for compliance with this Bylaw; and - (d) maintaining inlets and debris arresters to allow the free passage of Stormwater. - 37.2 Any fees and charges set under clause 37.1 are to be recorded in the Council's current Schedule of Fees and Charges. - 37.3 Customers, Owners or Occupiers of Premises, and Permit Holders must pay any applicable fees and charges set under clause 37.1

-Part Ten - Offences
+Part Nine - Offences

-44 Offences
+38 Offences

-- 44.1 Every person or Permit Holder or Owner or Occupier of Premises or licensee who: - (a) fails to comply with, or acts in contravention of, any provision of this Bylaw; or - (b) breaches the conditions of any Permit to discharge granted pursuant to this Bylaw; or - (c) fails to comply with a notice served under this Bylaw;

-commits an offence under section 239 of the Act, and may be liable for a fine as specified in section 242 of the Act, or for an infringement fee set out in an infringement notice issued under section 245 of the Act.
+- 38.1 Every person or Permit Holder or Owner or Occupier of Premises or licensee who: - (a) fails to comply with, or acts in contravention of, any provision of this Bylaw; or - (b) breaches the conditions of any Permit to discharge granted pursuant to this Bylaw; or commits an offence under section 239 of the Act, and may be liable for a fine as specified in section 242 of the Act, or for an infringement fee set out in an infringement notice issued under section 245 of the Act.